Seize Tomorrow Today...

-The concept of Cathedral Thinking stretches back to medieval times when architects, stonemasons and artisans thought of how their work today mattered for tomorrow, made plans, and began construction of the soaring structures that would one day serve as community gathering spaces, places of worship, and cultural centres.
+The concept of Cathedral Thinking harkens from medieval times when architects, stonemasons and artisans were schooled in how their work today mattered for tomorrow.
+Over decades, they created soaring structures serving as community gathering spaces, cultural centres and places of worship.
 Their actions kept the living generation tethered to the future.

-Cathedral Thinking has been applied to city planning, corporate mandates, land conservation, wind power, destination development, and other long-range goals that require decades of foresight and preparation so future generations can enjoy their full realization.
+Cathedral Thinking has been applied to land conservation, wind power, city planning, corporate mandates, destination development, and other goals that require decades of foresight and preparation so future generations can enjoy their realization, yet demand foundational work today.

-Making presentations about Cathedral Thinking has taken Rick around the world to deliver keynote addresses tailored to the particular conference's theme and mandate.
-These have included a wide range of entities such as the South Pacific Tourism Association’s Insights Conference held in Vanuatu; Best Cities held in Tokyo; the World Cocoa Conference held in Berlin; PATA Global Insights Conference, in Auckland, New Zealand; Australia Council Marketing Summit, Cairns, Australia; The Greater Madison Convention & Visitors Bureau, Wisconsin, US; the Global Café, hosted by Brisbane, Australia in advance of the G20 conference; the International Convention Centres Conference (International Association of Venue Managers), Vancouver, Canada; and Landsbankinn, Reykjavik, Iceland.
+Rick has presented keynote addresses to entities as varied as the South Pacific Tourism Association’s Insights Conference in Vanuatu; Best Cities in Tokyo; the World Cocoa Conference in Berlin; PATA Global Insights Conference in Auckland, New Zealand; Australia Council Marketing Summit, Cairns, Australia; The Greater Madison Convention & Visitors Bureau, Madison, Wisconsin, USA; the Global Café, hosted by Brisbane, Australia in advance of the G20 conference; the International Convention Centres Conference (International Association of Venue Managers), Vancouver, Canada; and an economic development forum hosted by Landsbankinn, Reykjavik, Iceland.

 You can watch Rick’s TED Talk about Cathedral Thinking here.

 April 2023: Visit Seattle Annual General Meeting and Business Planning Launch